-A new Interstate highway is proposed along the U.S. 49 corridor between Gulfport and Jackson.
-This Interstate would fall between Interstate 55 and Interstate 65, with Interstate 63 possibly in use for the Western Alabama Interstate.
+A new Interstate highway was proposed along the U.S. 49 corridor between Gulfport and Jackson.
+This Interstate would fall between I-55 and I-65, with Interstate 63 possibly in use for a Western Alabama Interstate.
 The next available number is Interstate 61, which would duplicate U.S. 61 at the western edge of the state.
-According to the article "Gulfport to Wiggins interstate sought" by Anita Lee in the Biloxi Sun-Herald (10/29/04), the freeway would be constructed from Gulfport to Interstate 10 to Wiggins to Biloxi in stages, with the portion from Gulfport to Wiggins being completed by 2011.
+According to the article “Gulfport to Wiggins interstate sought” by Anita Lee in the Biloxi Sun-Herald (10/29/04), the freeway would be constructed from Gulfport to Interstate 10 to Wiggins to Biloxi in stages, with the portion from Gulfport to Wiggins being completed by 2011.

 This proposed highway would follow U.S. 43 from Mobile north to Muscle Shoals via Tuscaloosa, then possibly enter Tennessee.
 It has been publicly suggested by Alabama state officials that this highway would be built.
 According to the Montgomery Bureau and Huntsville Times, the project could cost as much as $1.5 billion (April 19, 2001), but no official cost estimate has been provided.
 A federal appropriation of $4 million was secured by U.S. Sen. Richard Shelby, R-Alabama, who is chairman of the Senate Transportation Subcommittee and a member of the Senate Appropriations Committee, for a $4.8 million feasibility study.
 Originally planned between Muscle Shoals and Tuscaloosa, the freeway will be studied all the way south to Mobile.
 The route, approximately 320 miles long, would go from Mobile roughly along a line following the Tombigbee and Black Warrior Rivers to just west of Tuscaloosa, then northward through